<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 If brands need to deliver marketing collateral in more formats than ever before, combining content in more unique combinations than ever before, it stands to reason that collateral production has to be more scalable than ever before.

-In the past, collateral was produced in a studio environment, where a team of designers, writers and photographers would painstakingly craft individual productions in response to a unique creative brief.
+In the past, collateral was produced in a studio environment, where a team of designers, writers, and photographers would painstakingly craft individual productions in response to a unique creative brief.
 The process could take weeks, or months, and consume thousands or tens of thousands of dollars.
 But today, marketing technology has been implemented, so that the people closest to the customer, with the best understanding of the customer’s wants and needs, can assemble the content that best addresses those requirements, and deliver that content in a polished, brand-compliant, and multi-channel way.

-As an example, again drawing upon our hospitality example, the system that allows salespeople to build these e-proposals has generated close to a million unique documents since its launch, collectively addressing billions of dollars in pipeline opportunity.
+As an example, again drawing upon our hospitality example, the system that allows salespeople to build these e-proposals has generated close to a million unique documents since its launch, collectively addressing billions of dollars in pipeline opportunities.

 But of course, technology alone is only part of the answer.
 The real key to success is engaging people in collateral production who can:

-- design and deploy dynamic design templates across all media types, online and off.
+1. design and deploy dynamic design templates across all media types, online and off.

-- assemble content blocks into complete documents that address the needs of the individual, and deliver these documents in the context of a buyer-seller relationship and conversation.
+3. assemble content blocks into complete documents that address the needs of the individual, and deliver these documents in the context of a buyer-seller relationship and conversation.

-And sitting in the midst of this large and rapidly expanding community of content creators and deployers, is a team that defines and implements the rules governing them all.
-A team that understands both the essence of the brand, and the necessity of agility in today’s always-connected world.
+And sitting in the midst of this large and rapidly expanding community of content creators and deployers is a team that defines and implements the rules governing them all.
+A team that understands both the essence of the brand and the necessity of agility in today’s always-connected world.
 A team that is obsessed with customer success generally, and understands that each customer needs to achieve success by a unique, individual path.
-A team that possesses skills in brand-management, people-management, and technology management all at the same time.
+A team that possesses skills in brand management, people management, and technology management all at the same time.

 And this is where, in our experience, the In-House Agency comes in.